In a pandemic-prone world, onshore partnerships can offer significantly greater value than offshore products

 Take China, for example.
 Amidst the COVID 19 pandemic, China’s GDP contracted nearly 7% in the first quarter of 2020 – its first year-over-year decline since quarterly GDP records were first published in 1992.
 Even worse, the country’s manufacturing PMI hit a record low of 35.7 mid-quarter.
 As a result, Chinese contract manufacturers are under unprecedented pressure to keep their factories open, and they do that by slashing bid prices in order to win business.

 It sounds like a lucrative situation for American companies buying Chinese goods, but it’s not.
 Why?
 Because Chinese manufacturers have to make up for those price cuts wherever they can.
-And ultimately the buyer ends up paying the bill, typically in the form of poor quality products built out of specification, longer lead times than expected due to interrupted operations throughout the supply chain, lack of accountability on warranty or service issues, and so on.
+And ultimately the buyer ends up paying the bill, typically in the form of poor quality products built out of specification, longer-than-expected lead times due to interrupted operations throughout the supply chain, lack of accountability on warranty or service issues, and so on.

 For example, we recently helped a customer who purchased several of the chandeliers shown below from an Asian manufacturer.
 The customer bought the fixtures for a large Las Vegas retail space at what they had believed was a ‘great price’.
 But within a few months of installation the LEDs began to burn out, two of the fixtures untwisted from their canopies, and one completely fell to the ground.